jcole-sec/CSC-842/Module 03 - Request Customizer/readme.md

 The script will:
 - Connect a VPN using the specified  configuration,
 - Execute the web request using a modified header,
+- Log the response along with request parameters,
 - Exit the VPN session.